 Science of Regeneration

-foregen was brought into existence by a desire on the part of its founders to harness and make use of the amazing advances that regenerative medicine has made over the last ten years.
+foregen was brought into existence by its founders’ desire to harness regenerative medicine’s amazing advances over the last fifteen years.
 Under certain circumstances, dermal replacement techniques can now restore original tissue to those who have lost it.

 Below is a brief explanation in layman’s terms of the process of regeneration, and, for reasons of space and practicality, is not a scientifically complete one.
 For more complete information on the science of regeneration, follow the links that are embedded throughout this page.

 Regeneration was recently featured on “60 Minutes” – click here to watch.

 Regeneration is the ability of the body to regrow tissue when it is lost by trauma, disease, or other misadventure.
 The most famous example of this is the salamander, which can reproduce whole arms, legs, tails, and other body parts within days following their amputation.
 Salamanders are, however, not the only creatures with such powers – humans have them naturally as well (at least for a time) while developing in the womb.
 If a developing baby loses a finger or another of its extremities, it simply grows it back without forming scar tissue.
 Indeed, very young neo-natal babies can sometimes do the same if injured shortly after being born.
 Even in adults, kidneys and livers retain some of this regenerative capacity when they are damaged